 Credential Managers

 Credential managers are used to communicate with data-sources, in order to validate and manage credentials.
-A Credential Manager is in charge of checking a password by pre-hashing it with a certain algorithm as needed or to leave it unchanged, so the back-end repository can do that work.
-In addition, Credential Managers perform other operations on credentials only.
-A Credential Manager can be used in several places in the configuration, (i.e. in authenticators, SDK plugins, script procedures), to verify or transform credentials; it is also used internally by OAuth flows that accept a credential directly (e.g., the Client Credentials flow and the Resource Owner Password Credentials flow).
+A Credential Manager is responsible for checking a password by pre-hashing it with a certain algorithm as needed or to leave it unchanged, if the back-end repository can handle verification on its own.
+A Credential Manager can be used in several places in the configuration, (i.e. in authenticators, SDK plugins, script procedures), to verify or update credentials; it is also used internally by OAuth flows that accept a credential directly (e.g., the Client Credentials flow and the Resource Owner Password Credentials flow).

 The Curity Identity Server supports several algorithms for password transformation: